 Tour the 188.5-acre Morikami Museum and Japanese Gardens modeled like a Japanese villa.
 Housed inside are over 7,000 Japanese artifacts and information about the Japanese immigrants in the area.

-Outside you can take a peaceful stroll the 6- themed gardens that captures Japan’s gardening styles with a variety of flowers, trees, and statues.
+Outside you can take a peaceful stroll through the 6- themed gardens that capture Japan’s gardening styles with a variety of flowers, trees, and statues.

 Address: 4000 Morikami Park Rd, Delray Beach, FL 33446

 Admission: Adults $15, seniors and military $13, children (6-17) $9, children under 5 free.